TaraWilson17/data512/A1/README.md

 The data from this project was collected from the [Wikimedia REST API](https://www.mediawiki.org/wiki/REST_API).

+Data was gathered from the Wikimedia REST API, Wikimedia Foundation, 2018.
+CC-BY-SA 3.0

 Data from December 2007 - July 2016 was gathered from the [Legacy Pagecounts API](https://wikimedia.org/api/rest_v1/#/Legacy%20data).
 The parameters used in the query were: